Background pattern

 • antifungals, such as ketoconazole, itraconazole, or fluconazole,

-• psychosis medications, called antipsychotics,
+• medications for psychosis, called antipsychotics,

 • oral contraceptives (the pill),

 • buprenorphine: used for pain treatment.
-This medication may interact with trazodone and you may experience symptoms such as involuntary and rhythmic muscle contractions, including those that control eye movements, agitation, hallucinations, coma, excessive sweating, tremors, exaggerated reflexes, increased muscle tension, body temperature above 38°C. Contact your doctor if you experience any of these symptoms,
+This medication may interact with trazodone, and you may experience symptoms such as involuntary and rhythmic muscle contraction, including the muscles that control eye movements, agitation, hallucinations, coma, excessive sweating, tremors, exaggerated reflexes, increased muscle tension, body temperature above 38°C. Contact your doctor if you experience any of these symptoms,

 • any anesthetic or muscle relaxant,